Databricks SQL Pre-Configuration Details (Public Preview)

 - Starting a SQL Analytics endpoint in Databricks SQL can take several minutes to complete.
 This startup time is inherent in the Databricks SQL product.
 As a result, for the Databricks SQL and Immuta Native SQL integration to function properly (i.e., for schema changes to be automatically detected, and for other basic functionality), you should ensure Auto Stop is set to OFF for your SQL Analytics endpoint in Databricks SQL Analytics.
 Please note that this has cost implications for your Databricks usage.

 - Currently, Databricks SQL does not have support for UDFs.
-Due to this limitation, Immuta is unable to support format preserving encryption, reversible masking, randomized response (sometimes referred to as Local Differential Privacy), or regex policies.
+Due to this limitation, Immuta is unable to support format preserving encryption, reversible masking, randomized response, or regex policies.

 - In some situations where subscription policies are being updated frequently, a bottleneck can occur with respect to showing and hiding view metadata.
 This will not affect typical use cases.